kaankarakose/texture/README.md

 Texture Adventure was created with several goals in mind:
 - **Scene Understanding**: Improve players' ability to recognize and understand visual scenes with limited information
 - **Educational Value**: Teach players about objects, their properties, and relationships in a fun, interactive way
-- **Accessibility**: Develop a game that can be enjoyed by everyone, including those with visual impairments

 ## Demo